anaconda/anaconda-project/docs/source/user-guide/tasks/work-with-variables.rst

 * PROJECT_DIR specifies the location of your project directory.

-* KAPSEL_DIR is set to the top level directory of your project.

 * CONDA_ENV_PATH is set to the file system location of the current conda environment.

 * PATH includes the binary directory from the current conda environment.

-[@electronwill] In the preceding list, PROJECT_DIR and KAPSEL_DIR came from different pages in the original files.
-They seem to have the same definition.
-Should KAPESEL_DIR be deleted?

 These variables always exist and can always be used in your Python code.